rbowsley/lamplighthelp/source/8-1-4_Recording_the_outcome_values.markdown

 These {{outcome}}s will either be recorded as:

    - Yes/no (e.g. 'do they have a job?').
    - Scores (e.g. 'on a scale of 1-5, how happy are you with your job?').
+Sometimes these scores will be entered as a number, other times you can select the score and meaning from a drop-down.
    - Amounts (e.g. 'how many hours/week do you work?').

-When entering {{outcome}}s you will either see a drop-down box with yes-no options, or if they are expecting scores or amounts, a box into which you type the number.
+When entering {{outcome}}s you will either see a drop-down box with yes-no options, a drop-down with options explaining each score, or if they are expecting scores or amounts, a box into which you type the number.
 You may see also see some explanatory text to the right of the {{outcome}}s.

 ![Explanatory text for an {{outcome}}](8.1.4b.png)